Understanding the Transfer on Death Deed (TODD) or in Florida Named Lady Bird Deed

 How to Create a Transfer on Death Deed

-Creating a TODD is a relatively straightforward process, but it’s important to follow all legal requirements to ensure the deed is valid and enforceable.
+Creating a TODD is a relatively straightforward process, but it’s important to follow all legal requirements:

-Once the TODD is completed, it must be signed and notarized by the grantor.
-The deed must then be recorded with the county clerk’s office in the county where the property is located.
-Failing to record the deed renders it invalid.
+3. Record the Deed: Once the TODD is completed, it must be signed and notarized by the grantor, then recorded with the county clerk’s office.

-Florida is one of the states that recognize the Transfer on Death Deed as a valid method for transferring real estate.
-The Florida Estates Code provides specific guidelines for creating and recording a TODD in the state.
+Florida is one of the states that recognizes the Transfer on Death Deed (TODD) or in Florida named the Lady Bird deed as a valid method for transferring real estate.
+Additionally, the Lady Bird deed is another term commonly used in Florida for similar purposes.
+The Florida Estates Code provides specific guidelines for creating and recording both the TODD and the Lady Bird deed.

 Florida Specific Requirements: